-- Type the path of your file, without the first site folder, in the search box.
-For example, if you wanted to check on https://www.mtu.edu/umc/services/digital/, from within the /umc folder you would enter /services/digital/index.pcf.
+- Type the name of the file you want to remove in the search box.
+For example, if you wanted to check on https://www.mtu.edu/umc/services/digital/, from within the /umc/services/digital folder you would search for index.pcf.

 - Click the search icon.

 - Information about the item will show up below the search box.
 For personnel items, be sure to click on the .html link to see the correct dependencies.

 Subscribers are any other files in the CMS that are linking to the file you searched.
-Be sure to update those links or contact the other department to let them know the page is being removed.
+Be sure to update those links or contact the web liaison for the site to let them know the page is being removed.